Mabruk7/Landing-pages/page-1/README.md

 # HTML

-A modern HTML project utilizing Tailwind CSS for building responsive web applications with minimal setup.
+A modern HTML project using Tailwind CSS for building responsive web applications with minimal setup.

 ## 🚀 Features